acm-projects/CookAlong/README.md

 * Search and choose a recipe
 * Randomize search results
 * Preview a recipe before beginning
-* Read out each step of a recipe to a user
+* Read out each step of a recipe
-* Respond to user's voice commands of "next", "previous", or "repeat"
+* Respond to the voice commands "next", "previous", and "repeat"

 <!-- GETTING STARTED -->
 ## Getting Started